- Download a paper by clicking on its reference -

 History and philosophy of quantum mechanics

-- "Niels Bohr's Complementarity and Quantum Tunneling" in H. Folse and J. Faye eds., Niels Bohr and the Philosophy of Physics: Twenty-First Century Perspectives, Bloomsbury, 2017. (link for the preprint)
+- "Niels Bohr's Complementarity and Quantum Tunneling" in H. Folse and J. Faye eds., Niels Bohr and the Philosophy of Physics: Twenty-First Century Perspectives, Bloomsbury, 2017. (link for the preprint) (review of the book)

 - “Emergence of Complementarity and the Baconian Roots of Niels Bohr’s Method,” Studies in History and Philosophy of Modern Physics 44 (3): 162-173, 2013.